1. Ubuntu 26.04

 - Wide Software Support - From web browsers and office apps to development and data science tools.

-The “LTS” tag means it will receive official updates and support for 5 years, making it the best choice for anyone who wants reliability and long-term stability.
+The "LTS" tag means it receives official security and maintenance updates for 5 years (until April 2031), with an additional 5 years of Expanded Security Maintenance available through Ubuntu Pro, making it the best choice for anyone who wants reliability without frequent upgrades.